Life moves quickly. It’s easy to get distracted. But that can be costly.

 March 31 — Medicare Advantage open enrollment period ends

-As if Medicare isn’t complicated enough, this federal health insurance program primarily reserved for folks age 65 and older and those with certain disabilities or conditions has not one but two annual open enrollment periods.
+As if Medicare isn’t complicated enough, this federal health insurance program for folks age 65 and older and those with certain disabilities or conditions has not one but two annual open enrollment periods.

-The annual fall Medicare open enrollment period runs from Oct.
+The annual Medicare open enrollment period runs from Oct.
 15 through Dec.
-7, while the annual open enrollment period for Medicare Advantage plans runs from Jan.
-1 through March 31.
+7, while the annual Medicare Advantage open enrollment period runs from Jan.
+1 to March 31.

-Medicare Advantage, one of the two main types of Medicare, is coverage offered by private insurance companies, such as HMOs and PPOs, that are approved by the Medicare system.
-(The other type, Original Medicare, is the traditional government-managed health insurance coverage.)
+Medicare Advantage plans, one of the two main types of Medicare, are offered by private insurance companies that are approved by Medicare.
+(The other type, Original Medicare, is the traditional government-managed health care coverage.)